🌱 GrowHobart.com.au β€” Free Planting Guide

 🌿ESTAB

 Sow direct Sep–Oct into prepared, weed-free soil.
-Mix seed with sand to sow thinly.
-Lightly rake in — don't bury deep.
+Mix seed with sand for even coverage.
+Lightly rake in β€” don't bury deep.
 Keep moist until established.

 🌼 Californian Poppy – Single Mixed